Skip to content

 Granulomatosis with polyangiitis is a fatal disease with a 1-year mortality rate of up to 80% if untreated, but immunosuppressive therapy can reduce mortality to 10% 3).
 Since episcleritis can be the initial symptom of GPA, ophthalmologists should recognize this association and actively perform systemic evaluation in recurrent episcleritis 3)4).
 In particular, the coexistence of ocular inflammation and renal dysfunction is a finding strongly suggestive of granulomatosis with polyangiitis 3).

 The efficacy of biologic agents such as TNFα inhibitors and rituximab has been reported for episcleritis and scleritis associated with rheumatoid arthritis 1).
-Infliximab and adalimumab have a track record in rheumatoid arthritis and uveitis, and their application to refractory scleritis and episcleritis is being considered.
-On the other hand, etanercept is known to cause paradoxical reactions that induce or exacerbate ocular inflammation, so caution is required in drug selection 1).
+Infliximab and adalimumab have a track record in rheumatoid arthritis and uveitis, and their application is considered for refractory scleritis and episcleritis.
+On the other hand, etanercept is known to cause a paradoxical reaction that induces or exacerbates ocular inflammation, requiring caution in drug selection 1).
 Rituximab is a monoclonal antibody targeting B cells, and its efficacy for vasculitis-related ocular inflammation has been suggested.
 The use of these biologic agents is determined in close collaboration with rheumatology and collagen disease departments.

 Neoplastic lesions as differential diagnoses